small batch mini apple and almond upside down mini cakes

 About These Small Batch Apple Almond Upside Down Mini Cakes

 These apple almond upside down mini cakes are miniature versions of a classic upside down cake!
-The top of each mini cake is covered in a brown sugar, butter, and apple topping, while the cake batter is made with both almond flour and almond past for lots of nutty flavor.
+The top of each mini cake is covered in a brown sugar, butter, and apple topping, while the cake batter is made with both almond flour and almond paste for lots of nutty flavor.
 Each cake tastes like marzipan, with some tartness from the apple to cut through the sweetness!
 The best part?
 The recipe is small batch and makes 6 mini cakes.

 Small Batch Apple Almond Upside Down Mini Cakes